 Prime arranged with a bank to provide debt.
 The challenge now lay in the bank needing a pledge on the shares of the parent company in addition to a charge on the immovable assets as collateral against the debt (since the license could not be assigned to the lender).
-When even this amount appeared inadequate, it
+When even this amount appeared inadequate, it appeared that the deal would fail.

 Prime responded with an out-of-the-box solution Prime attracted a private investor who invested in the operating company's equity.
-Prime also convinced the private portfolio with an adequate margin over the loan amount.
+Prime also convinced the private investor to offer blue chip securities as lien from his portfolio with an adequate margin over the loan amount.